Updated April 2023. Originally published in Living Now magazine, 2016.

 9. Deep breathing exercises improve our energy levels, memory, and immune health, and increase lung qi or prana.
 Most of us simply do not breathe deeply and often enough!
 Make a point of stopping throughout the day and taking three deep breaths.
 Breathing all the way to the bottom of your lungs, and releasing the breath completely will leave you feeling revitalised.
 I don’t recommend doing breath retention exercises unless you are experienced in this, or are being specifically guided by an experienced yoga, pranayama or free diving teacher.

-10. Emotional release of negativity.
-Holding onto old grudges and other forms of negativity is not good for anyone and damages us both physically and psychologically.
+10. Emotional release.
+Holding onto old grudges and reliving past traumas is not good for anyone and damages us both physically and psychologically.
 Luckily there is a plethora of options when it comes to releasing work, ranging from self-help books and courses to skilled therapists.
+Rather than dissociative practices, I've personally found embodied dance, kickboxing, and EMDR with a clinical psychologist to be most helpful for releasing pent up emotion and re-regulating my nervous system.

 11. Let go of the old.
 Now is a good time for letting go of objects, people or experiences we are overly attached to, and to stop reliving the past.
 Donating any clothes, books, and other household items you haven’t used in ages is also fantastically uplifting!